Sorry, you need to enable JavaScript to visit this website.

 Candidates suspected of keeping or sharing the content of the examination will also be referred to their force’s professional standards unit.

-Candidates must not take screen shots of questions under any circumstances.
+Candidates must not take screen shots of questions (or any part of a question) under any circumstances.
 Any candidate found to have done this will be referred to their force’s professional standards unit for a breach of examination rules.

 Code of Ethics and conduct